Urakami: History

+Following Arima Harunobu's victory at the Battle of Okitanawate in 1584, Urakami was ceded in gratitude to the Society of Jesus.
+It was later confiscated by Toyotomi Hideyoshi, along with Nagasaki.

 In 1614, by the orders of shōgun leader Tokugawa Ieyasu, Christianity was banned in Japan in order to suppress European influence and to prevent the undermining of the Japanese government.
 Most Japanese Christians who openly spoke about their religion were open to prosecution and subject to extreme harsh treatment, such as torture or crucifixion.
 As a result, Urakami became the stronghold for oppressed believers who steadfastly adhered to their religion in secret.

 During this time period, the Oura Cathedral played the important role as spiritual support for Christians in Urakami.
 The presence of Christians within the Urakami area caused the Japanese government to launch a crackdown in order to implement the ban.
 On September 1, 1790, the first persecution began in Urakami; hidden Christians were discovered and arrested, though there were no deaths.
 In 1839, a new wave of persecution was launched in Urakami, though this too did not result in any deaths.
 In the third kuzure (literally, "disintegration"), conducted in 1859, more than 10 people died under torture.
 The fourth and final persecution was conducted between 1867 and 1873, better known as the Urakami Yoban Kuzure.